themindfuldev/tiagorg.github.io-source/_i18n/en/_posts/2011-10-01-article-design-patterns-enjoy-moderately.md

 [Article Design Patterns, enjoy moderately - DevMedia](http://www.devmedia.com.br/padroes-de-projeto-revista-java-magazine-98/23072)

 #### Summary
-O artigo apresenta reflexões a respeito da utilização de padrões de projeto, e descreve algumas causas comuns da má utilização dos mesmos, além de alguns exemplos de má implementação dos mesmos.
-Em seguida, mostra os princípios GRASP e sua relação com os padrões de projeto, para orientar o desenvolvedor a utilizá-los adequadamente.
-Ao final, disponibiliza perguntas para avaliar a implementação de um padrão de projeto e considerações para o leitor desenvolver senso crítico.
+The article presents reflections about using design patterns, and shows some common causes for their misuse, besides some bad implementation examples.
+Next, introduces the GRASP principles and its relation with the design patterns, in order to guide the developer to use them adequately.
+Lastly, raises some questions to evaluate the implementation of a design pattern and considerations for the reader to develop critical sense.

 #### When is the subject useful
-O tema é útil por alertar ao desenvolvedor sobre a utilização adequada de padrões de projeto, que são soluções para determinados problemas, mas podem ser problemas para determinadas soluções. É importante ao desenvolvedor saber julgar a utilização de um padrão de projeto em um determinado contexto, avaliando sua aplicabilidade e consequências, buscando uma solução ótima.
+The subject is useful for alerting the developer about the proper use of design patterns, which are solutions for certain problems, but could be problems for certain solutions.
+It is important to the developer know how to judge the usage of a design pattern in a particular context, evaluating its applicability and consequences, aiming for a optimal solution.

 #### Links
- * [Core J2EE Pattern Catalog](http://corej2eepatterns.com) Catálogo de padrões de projeto J2EE.
+ * [Core J2EE Pattern Catalog](http://corej2eepatterns.com) J2EE design patterns catalog.
- * [Singletonitis](http://antonioshome.net/blog/2006/20060906-1.php) Antonio Vieiro descreve a doença Singletonite em seu artigo “Singletonitis”.
+ * [Singletonitis](http://antonioshome.net/blog/2006/20060906-1.php) Antonio Vieiro describes the disease "Singletonitis”.
- * [Over Use Of Patterns](http://c2.com/cgi/wiki?OverUseOfPatterns) Catálogo de anti-padrões relacionados com o abuso de padrões de projeto.
+ * [Over Use Of Patterns](http://c2.com/cgi/wiki?OverUseOfPatterns) Anti-patterns catalog related with the design patterns abuse.
- * [Integrating design patterns "just before they become useful"](http://as3dp.com/2009/09/03/integrating-design-patterns-just-before-they-become-useful) Chandima Cumaranatunge explica como integrar padrões de projeto imediatamente antes de eles se tornarem úteis.
+ * [Integrating design patterns "just before they become useful"](http://as3dp.com/2009/09/03/integrating-design-patterns-just-before-they-become-useful) Chandima Cumaranatunge explains how to integrate design pattern just before they become useful.

 #### Books
- * [Applying UML and Patterns - Craig Larman](http://www.amazon.com/Applying-UML-Patterns-Introduction-Object-Oriented/dp/0131489062) É um livro referência quanto aos princípios GRASP, expondo-os de maneira clara e consistente.
+ * [Applying UML and Patterns - Craig Larman](http://www.amazon.com/Applying-UML-Patterns-Introduction-Object-Oriented/dp/0131489062) A reference book about the GRASP principles, exposing them in a clear and consistent way.
- * [Design Patterns: Elements of Reusable Object-Oriented Software - Gang of Four](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) É o catálogo oficial de padrões de projeto GoF.
+ * [Design Patterns: Elements of Reusable Object-Oriented Software - Gang of Four](http://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) The official catalog of GoF design patterns.
- * [Refactoring: Improving the Design of Existing Code - Martin Fowler](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) É um livro sobre o processo de refatoração ágil.
-Discute muito sobre problemas causados por padrões de projeto.
+ * [Refactoring: Improving the Design of Existing Code - Martin Fowler](http://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) A book about the agile refactoring process.
+Discuss much about problems caused by design patterns.
- * [Head First Design Patterns - Elizabeth Freeman](http://www.amazon.com/First-Design-Patterns-Elisabeth-Freeman/dp/0596007124) É um livro muito didático sobre padrões de projeto, apresenta várias reflexões interessantes.
+ * [Head First Design Patterns - Elizabeth Freeman](http://www.amazon.com/First-Design-Patterns-Elisabeth-Freeman/dp/0596007124) A very didactic book about design patterns, presents many interesting reflections.